Acera Health

 Petulant BPD – What is It?

-A petulant borderline personality disorder is a mental illness characterized by erratic mood swings, impulsive behaviors, and intense fear of abandonment.
-People with this disorder
+Petulant borderline personality disorder, often referred to simply as petulant BPD, is a form of mental illness characterized by erratic mood swings, impulsive behaviors, and

 Borderline Personality Disorder: Self-Test